cheesegoldfish/ATB/README.md

 2. Right click the zip, select properties, and check the "Unblock" option.
 This is necessary because the zip file includes a dll.
 3. Unzip into your `RebornBuddy\BotBases` folder.

+ATB automatically updates when Reborn Buddy is started, there is no need to add ATB to an autoupdater like RepoBuddy.

 ## Magitek Usage

 You probably also want a way to always use Magitek instead of having to pick the Routine every time you switch classes.